davidelettieri/davidelettieri.it/blog/2024-03-21-aks-cilium-service-mesh.md

 ## Infrastructure deployment

 We need to deploy 2 resources, the resource group and the AKS cluster.
 The AKS cluster will create an additional resource group and some resources inside that.
 This is expected and it's not related to the kind of deployment we are doing.
-We could, if needed, create some resources instead of letting all of them be managed by AKS.
-One example is the vnet, we could deploy a vnet before deploying AKS and the have the cluster inside that vnet.
-That would give us much greater control, we could add a firewall, a NAT gateway etc...
-It is a supported scenario and it could be necessary to do so based on cluster requirements.
+We could, if needed, create some of the required resources instead of letting all of them be managed by AKS.
+One example is the vnet, we could deploy a vnet before deploying AKS and then have the cluster inside that vnet.
+That would give us much greater control, we could add a firewall, a NAT gateway, decide CIDR for nodes and pods, etc...
+This is a supported scenario and it could be necessary to do so based on cluster requirements.

 I'm deploying the minimum amount of resources needed to have cilium service mesh working, which is a resource group and an aks cluster.
 The cluster itself will manage the underlying network.

-There is a parameter file, you can tweak some names and sku of vm and load balancer.
+There is a parameter file, you can tweak some names and the sku of the vm and the load balancer.
 My objective here is to keep cost at a minimum.
 I wouldn't suggest to use those values for a production deployment.

 ```bash title="Deploy AKS"
 az deployment sub create \